hashicorp-guides/vault-radar-demo/docs/cloud/rbac/rbac.md

 3. Select the project level group that you wish to give access to the resource(s) ![](img/RBAC-IN-APP-3.png)
 4. Select the role to add the resource to the group ![](img/RBAC-IN-APP-4.png) The Resource(s) are now a part of the project level group ![](img/RBAC-IN-APP-5.png)

 ---

+### Vault Radar resource roles

+Within Vault Radar, we offer two different roles when assigning a group to a resource:
+- Resource Viewer
+  - Can only view events for a given resource
+- Resource Contributor
+  - Can view and modify the state of events for a given resource

+---